steve-crouch/dirac-job-scheduling/_episodes/01-intro-job-scheduler.md

 exercises: 0
 questions:
 - "What is a job scheduler and why does a cluster need one?"
+- "How do I submit a Slurm job?"
 - "What are DiRAC project allocations and how do they work?"
 objectives:
 - "Describe briefly what a job scheduler does."
 - "Recap the fundamentals of Slurm job submission and monitoring."
+- "Determine the minimum parameters to use for submitting jobs."
 - "Summarise the main ways researchers may request time on a DiRAC facility."
 keypoints:
 - "A job scheduler ensures jobs are given the resources they need, and manages when and where jobs will run on an HPC resource."
+- "Use `sinfo -s` to see information on all queues on a Slurm system."
-- "We use `sbatch` and `squeue` to submit jobs and query their status."
+- "Use `sbatch` and `squeue` to submit jobs and query their status."
 - "Access to DiRAC's resources is managed through the STFC's independent Resource Allocation Committee (RAC)."
 - "Facility time may be requested through a number of mechanisms, namely in response to a Call for Proposals, the Director's Discretionary Award, and Seedcorn Time."
 - "The [DiRAC website](https://dirac.ac.uk/getting-access/) has further information on the methods to request access, as well as application forms."